Sample Poultry Farming Business Plan Template

 You want to know how much you’ll need to raise your birds before they start bringing in returns.

-• When you went out to ask about the poultry equipment as listed earlier, like how much can you get them in your city or vicinity?
+• When you went out to ask about the poultry equipment as listed earlier, how much can you get them in your city or vicinity?

 Broilers and Layers Feeds & Their Feeding Methods